-CDC recommends all children get two doses of MMR vaccine, starting with the first dose at 12 through 15 months of age, and the second dose at 4 through 6 years of age.
-Children can receive the second dose earlier as long as it is at least 28 days after the first dose.
+CDC recommends all children get two doses of measles-mumps-rubella (MMR) vaccine, starting with the first dose at 12 through 15 months of age, and the second dose at 4 through 6 years of age (or at least 28 days following the first dose).

-In July 2017, the CDC recommended that travelers to Europe obtain the measles vaccine if they have not been previously vaccinated or previously gained protection by having the measles.
+The CDC recommends that travelers to certain foreign countries obtain the measles vaccine if they have not been previously vaccinated or previously gained protection by having the measles.
 The vaccine will not only protect the traveler, but also those at home.
-Since January 2016, more than 14,000 cases of measles have been reported in Europe and 35 people across Europe have died.
-Multiple European countries have reported measles, including Spain, the UK, and France.

 Is the Measles Vaccine Safe?

-Most people have no reaction at all; 5 to 10 percent of recipients may get a rash or mild fever.
+Most people have no reaction at all to the measles vaccine; 5% to 10% of recipients may get a rash or mild fever.

-If vaccinations for measles were stopped, measles cases would return to pre-vaccine levels.
+If vaccinations for measles were stopped, measles cases could return to pre-vaccine levels.
 This is especially true for those who refuse vaccination for themselves or their children.

-According to the CDC, prior to the vaccine program, an estimated 3 to 4 million persons in the U.S were infected each year.
-Of these, there were 48,000 hospitalizations, roughly 400 to 500 of these died, and 4,000 suffered encephalitis (brain swelling) due to measles.
+Prior to the vaccine program, an estimated 3 to 4 million persons in the U.S were infected each year.
+Of these, there were 48,000 hospitalizations, roughly 400 to 500 of these died, and 1,000 suffered encephalitis (brain swelling) due to measles.

-Widespread use of measles vaccine has led to over a 99% reduction in measles cases in the U.S. However, foreign visitors to the U.S. and unvaccinated citizens who acquire measles from outside countries can infect unvaccinated people in the U.S.; that's why a measles vaccine is still needed.
+Widespread use of measles vaccine has led to over a 99% reduction in measles cases in the U.S. However, foreign visitors to the U.S. and unvaccinated U.S. citizens who acquire measles from outside countries while traveling can infect unvaccinated people in the U.S. -- that's why a measles vaccine is still needed.